flibedinsky/iatoolkit/docs/quickstart.md

 ✅ database created and populated successfully!
 ```

-This command will create the tables company with: customers, products, orders, countries, employees with dummy data.
+This command will create the following tables with dummy data: customers, products, orders, countries, employees.

 ### Step 5: Load documents into the vector store